Yot360/pong/README.md

 #### macOS
 Run the run_once_before.command file with right click->Open, and then run the pong app

+#### Nintendo Switch Homebrew App
+Get the .nro file from the release

 ## Building
 ### ArchLinux
 To build on arch: </br>